-If you are looking for a country which has plenty to do, then Germany is the answer!
+If you are looking for a country which has plenty to do on a splendid RV road trip, then Germany is the answer!
 You will find many fantastic tourist attractions, and unique things and places to visit.
 The German National Tourist Board (GNTB) has taken many years to gather information on things that tourists want to see and do, and the country has earned the reputation for being one of the countries that people want to visit.
 Over 32,000 travellers named the country as their personal favourite place to visit.
 Whether you like museums and art galleries, historic buildings and landmarks, or eclectic shops and boutiques, Germany has something for everyone.

 1. Neuschwanstein Castle